 Performance-based budgeting helps in bringing the transparency in the budget preparation.
 The performance budget helps in taking better financial decisions for the allocation of resources.
 It reviews the operational efficiency of the projects.
 Hence, one can say, it links the entire process of planning, implanting and evaluation of the results.

 Disadvantages of Performance Budget

 Since the performance budget is subjective in nature, it creates disagreement amongst the management.
 Also, social projects are with a long-term vision.
 It is difficult to quantify in money terms.
 The costs may differ from one government body to another government body.

 Therefore, The more use of result based approach helps in improvement of the budgetary process, accountability, and administration of the organization.

 Strong System of Evaluation

 The performance budget requires a strong system of accounting.
-Therefore, The reporting system has to be strong for successful implementation of performance budget.
+Therefore, the reporting system has to be strong for its successful implementation.

 Manipulation of Data

 Staff may manipulate the data.
 Further, the calculation of the financial information is not reliable because of the errors in preparation.